DelQuentin/TaxiEye/README.md

 # How to use

 ## Run the system
-Running the system only require to launche the command :
+Running the system only requires launching the command :
 `python .\src\run.py`
-But it however require to modify the parameter in the file called to the desired parameters of simulation:
+But it however requires modifying the parameter in the file called to the desired parameters of simulation:
 - Sliding window size
 - Recording or Realtime
 - Path and Map